Knowledge Hub

 • Consultation – speak with relevant functions involved in the process, and in some instances, you may need to seek the views of the data subjects unless there is a good reason not to.
 A record must be made of this.

-• Identify or introduce measures that will mitigate or eliminate risk - if you cannot mitigate high risk but wish to continue with your processing, then you must consult with the ICO.
+• Identify or introduce measures that will mitigate or eliminate risk.
+If you cannot mitigate high risk but wish to continue with your processing, then you must consult with the ICO.

 • Review - the process needs to remain under review by testing its purposes against GDPR compliance.